-In general, people new to taking mushrooms are advised to start with 1 gram of dried mushrooms (the equivalent of about one P. cubensis), wait an hour, and then, based on how they feel, decide whether to take more.
+In general, people new to taking mushrooms are advised to start with roughly 1 gram (or less) of dried mushrooms (the equivalent of about one P. cubensis), wait an hour, and then, based on how they feel, decide whether to take more.
 Many people do simply chew on fresh or dried mushrooms, but they don't always taste good.
-Some magic mushrooms are described as having a floury taste, while others are sour or bitter -- eating them with fruit such as strawberries can combat the flavor.
-People who really dislike the taste and texture come up with recipes for everything from smoothies to chili, although cooking the mushrooms for long periods of time will likely break down the psilocybin and result in a weaker psychotropic effect.
+Some magic mushrooms are described as having a floury taste, while others are sour or bitter – eating them with fruit such as strawberries can combat the flavor.
+People who really dislike the taste and texture come up with recipes for everything from smoothies to chili, although cooking the mushrooms for long periods of time will likely break down the psilocybin and result in a weaker psychotropic effect [source: TripSafe].

 Magic mushrooms don't actually have to be eaten to feel their effects.
 They can be brewed into a mushroom tea by grinding them, steeping them in hot water and straining the resulting liquid.
 Proponents of this method claim that this has no impact on the intensity of the trip.
 Since alcohol and magic mushrooms are often used together, sometimes the mushrooms are soaked in rum or tequila and the liquid used in mixed drinks or simply drunk.
 People who have tripped on mushroom tea or extract say that they begin to feel the effects quicker than if they simply ate the mushroom.
 Finally, sometimes the dried mushrooms are ground and packed into gelatin capsules to create mushroom pills.
 This way, the taste and texture are avoided completely.